chengwenxi/iris-community/test.md

 collaboration.
 Consortium chains such as Hyperledger Fabric, R3 Corda, Ethereum Enterprise are trying to address the performance and governance issues and make blockchain technology more suitable for business collaboration.
-However today consortium chains are basically big enterprises' game and its close form off chain governance model establishment is very inefficient.
-Without token economics model and the openness existing in public chains, the consortium chains are lacking of vitality.
+However, today consortium chains are basically big enterprise's game and its closed-form off chain governance model establishment is very inefficient.
+Without token economics model and the openness existing in public chains, the consortium chains are lack of vitality.
 We would like to enhance the current blockchain technology and make it possible to enable thousands and millions of SMBs and even individual freelance business service providers to provide their